Rosalind K. Marshall

-Rosalind K. Marshall (born 1939), Scottish historian, curator, and writer working on the renaissance and early modern periods.
+Rosalind K. Marshall (born 1939) is a Scottish historian, curator, and writer working on the renaissance and early modern periods.

 Rosalind Marshall gained a PhD at the University of Edinburgh in 1971 with her study of the material culture of the Dukes of Hamilton.
 She was an Assistant Keeper at the Scottish National Portrait Gallery in Edinburgh.
 She is the Honorary Historian of the Incorporation of Bonnetmakers and Dyers of Edinburgh, and Fellow of the Royal Society of Literature.

 Publications

 Marshall's work includes studies of portraiture, costume, and jewellery, Scottish social life, women's history, analysis of the court of Mary, Queen of Scots, and biographies of Mary of Guise and other subjects.